mkalpana/km-react-meal-planner/README.md

 1. Clone this git repository using `git clone git@github.com:mkalpana/km-react-meal-planner.git`
 2. Install the dependencies using `npm install`
-3. Create a Receipe Search API App in Edamam and replace the App ID and App Key in `.env` file.
-4. Run `npm start` to run the application in development mode.
+3. Run `npm start` to run the application in development mode.

 ## Building production assets.

 Use the command `npm run build` to generate production assets for deploying to a http server.
 The production assets are generated in the `/build` folder.

+## Note:

+If the search fails, the Edamam's Recipe Search API limits have been reached.
+Try again after sometime.